UnacceptableBehaviour/promise_await/context.md

 ### Completed
+2019.Aug.03 - Create an Open readme  button for each repo with href to README.md for that repo
+2019.Aug.03 - Set background colour according to status (Use blue for parked) 2019.Aug.03 - Report next steps in card - repo report
 2019.Aug.02 - Update sequence diagram of report.
 2019.Aug.02 - Get next steps & status colour & reason from context.md
 2019.Aug.02 - Combine ‘Get Data’ & ‘Git Status’ functionality into one button.